IFIT / WELCOME TO The Initiative on Apex Court Appointments

 FAQ

-An apex court is the highest court on constitutional matters in a given country.
-It may be a supreme court, a constitutional court, or something else – depending on the legal system.
+For purposes of the Guidelines, an Apex Court is defined as the highest court on constitutional matters in a given country.
+It may be a supreme court, a constitutional court, or something else โ depending on the legal system.

-Across very diverse jurisdictions, constitutional and apex courts have a combination of distinguishing features that merit a tailored approach for judicial appointments.
+Across very diverse jurisdictions, Apex Courts have a combination of distinguishing features that merit a tailored approach for judicial appointments.
 For example: 1) they constitute the highest court on all constitutional matters in a particular country, 2) they are multi-member courts that adjudicate in plenary or in panels, and 3) they deal regularly with politically charged cases that have foundational consequences for democracy, human rights and the rule of law in the country.
-A number of national jurisdictions reflect some of these features in their appointment criteria and procedures on apex court appointments.
+A number of national jurisdictions reflect some of these features in their appointment criteria and procedures for Apex Court appointments.

-The existing principles, although valuable, have two limitations: 1) they tend to focus overwhelmingly on rules of procedural fairness and questions of individual merit, largely or entirely omitting criteria of character; and 2) they are generic in application and thus do not take account of the special considerations that pertain to the appointment of judges to constitutional and apex courts.
+Existing principles, although valuable, have two limitations: 1) they tend to focus overwhelmingly on rules of procedural fairness and questions of individual merit, largely omitting criteria of character; and 2) they are generic in application and thus do not take account of the special considerations that pertain to the appointment of judges to Apex Courts.

-To learn more or offer your support for the Initiative on Apex Court Appointments, please contact Alejandro Urrutia at [email protected].
+To learn more or offer your support for the Initiative on Apex Court Appointments, please contact Cristina Torellรณ at [email protected].